JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 * -D{java.servername.property}={localhostip}
 * --add-exports=java.base/sun.nio.ch=ALL-UNNAMED (Only for JDK 16+)

+The list of defaults is considered an implementation detail of the Kotlin daemon and may vary between versions.
 You can use a tool like [VisualVM](https://visualvm.github.io/) to verify what the actual settings of a running JVM process like the Kotlin daemon are.

 ## Rolling back to the previous compiler